dfchil/enDjinn/README.md

 And don't worry about being strong armed into a rigoristic and very specific way to do things, because while one part of the design philosphy is "powerfull zero config features out of the gate", another part is "as much a as possible should be reconfigurable by the user".
 I'll have more on how to wrangle the make system to your tastes and needs later.

-The other half of enDjinn is the runtime that delivers a gameplay loop driver, a powerful sate machine as demonstrated in the [mode_orchestration example](./examples/mode_orchestration/code/mode_orchestration.c), that tries to alleviate some of quirks of the Dreamcast system while amplifying its strengths.
+The other half of enDjinn is the runtime that delivers a gameplay loop driver, a powerful sate machine as demonstrated in the [enDjinn_modes example](./examples/enDjinn_modes/code/enDjinn_modes.c), that tries to alleviate some of quirks of the Dreamcast system while amplifying its strengths.

 I'll add more documentation to all of the above and some features I haven't mentioned it in due time.